France's Sarkozy bows out after comeback cut abruptly short

 The son of a Hungarian immigrant father, Sarkozy debuted in politics as mayor of the wealthy district of Neuilly outside central Paris, before serving as President Jacques Chirac's finance minister.
 Later as interior minister, he called protesters in a Paris suburb "scum".

-As president between 2007 and 2012, Sarkozy's high-energy style and abrasive manner polarized voters.
-His modest attempts at tax and labor reforms and limited success in creating jobs disenchanted both free-marketeers and centrist voters whom he had also assiduously courted to win power.
+As president between 2007 and 2012, Sarkozy's high-energy style and abrasive manner polarised voters.
+His modest attempts at tax and labour reforms and limited success in creating jobs disenchanted both free-marketeers and centrist voters whom he had also assiduously courted to win power.